markadrake/introduction-to-webpack/readme.md

 Read through the Table of Contents for an introduction and synopsis of each tutorial.

 Tutorials are more like exercises.
-You'll find that each tutorial has it's own branch, and you'll be expected to switch to the branch and follow along - sometimes installing, writing codes, or running tests.
+You'll find that each tutorial has its own branch, and you'll be expected to switch to the branch and follow along - sometimes installing, writing codes, or running tests.

 Each tutorial builds upon the work you did previously.
 If you get stuck along the way, feel free to checkout the next branch to see the solution.